-Students who stop attending classes during the semester also may be reported for nonattendance, and may be administratively withdrawn or dropped from those classes.
-Students who withdraw or are administratively withdrawn from all of their classes prior to completion of 60% of the semester may owe a return of Title IV funds.
-A calculation will be performed at the time of withdrawal.
-A copy of the "Return of Title IV Funds" calculation worksheet is available in the Financial Aid Office.
+Students who stop attending classes during the semester also may be reported for nonattendance and may be administratively withdrawn or dropped from those classes.
+Students who withdraw or are administratively withdrawn from

 Students who owe a repayment due to withdrawal will be placed on hold and will not be allowed to register or receive transcripts until the repayment is made.